olanikegloria/capstone-project/README.md

 - I would like to thank microverse for their amazing school program
-- I would like to thank the code reviewer for reviewing my project
+- I would like to thank the code reviewer for reviewing my project -I would also like to thank the autho of this work  Cindy Shin in Behance for creating such a nice project that i can use to practice

 <p align="right">(<a href="#readme-top">back to top</a>)</p>